civetweb/civetweb/docs/Embedding.md

 Lua Support
 ------

 Lua is a server side include functionality.
-Files ending in .la will be processed with Lua.
+Files ending in .lua will be processed with Lua.

 ##### Add the following CFLAGS